 Both of the independent components were a big influence, as was my 2nd interview with Alison Baker.

-ms did you face?
+(3) What problems did you face?
 How did you resolve them?

 Well, I didn't want my third answer to necessarily be my best answer at first.
 I knew it had to be an answer because there was just so much supporting it, but I din't realize it was my best answer until I was writing my essay and it sort of just made itself known.